wolandark/wim/README.md

 todo:

-Update keymappings in readme, wiki and cheat file.
+Update keymappings in readme, wiki and cheat file. [done]

 Add symlink method of installation to keep users up to date with upstream [done]